Minty-2004/Moving-Average-Momentum-Crossover-Strategy/README.md

 ## Purpose

-This project was created as part of my preparation for **quant finance internship and graduate applications**, demonstrating:
+This project was created in the early steps of my journey into Financial Analysis with Python.
+It demonstrates:

 - Moving average-based strategy implementation
 - Financial data analysis with Python